 People often ask if there is a company that will shop for the best prices for burial insurance.
 The answer is, yes, we will do just that.
 Below is a list of final expense companies we work with.
 We shop all the companies to see which company will offer you the best policy and best price on final expense insurance based on your specific need.

 - Bankers Life and Casualty

 - Baltimore Life

 - Phoenix Life

 Check out our video below on final expense and burial insurance

-Who typically buys a final expense insurance or a burial insurance policy?
+Who typically buys a final expense insurance policy?

 This may sound like an easy question, but there are many people that own final expense life insurance or burial life insurance because they thought that was all that they could qualify for, not because it was the best insurance option for them!